Curriculum Worksheets and Advising Resources

 Your Advising Center

-The Advising Centers at Saint Joseph's University are here to provide assistance and help you benefit fully from your college experience.
+The Undergraduate Advising Support Staff at Saint Joseph's University are here to provide assistance and help you benefit fully from your college experience.
 We are here to:

 - Serve as a resource during your transition to college

 - Advise on course selection for the GEP requirements

 - Assist you in interpreting/understanding University policies and procedures